jackgrossman18/Surfline-Project/README.md

   "id": "3f052f4f-2f4a-46d8-aee7-fb6639942795"
 }
 ````

+### Store all added buoys, updated buoys and notifications from buoys as new data comes in.

 * Create means through which all important JSON-RPC objects will be stored
   * Store addBuoy methods